 De Bosset Bridge

-The De Bosset Bridge in Argostoli Kefalonia: The De Bosset Bridge or the De Bosset Causeway is the largest stone bridge on a sea water body and has been in existence since 1813, when the Swiss engineer Charles Philippe De Bosset was employed by the British Army.
+The De Bosset Bridge in Argostoli Kefalonia: The De Bosset Bridge or the De Bosset Causeway is the largest stone bridge on a seawater body and has been in existence since 1813 when the Swiss engineer Charles Philippe De Bosset was employed by the British Army.
 Thanks to his contribution in the form of study and construction of the bridge, Monsieur de Bosset was appointed as Governor of Kefalonia from 1810-1814 by the British who reigned the Ionian Islands from 1809-1864.

-The town of Argostoli on the narrow Fanari peninsula projecting out from Argostoli Gulf was the nerve centre for all trade and commerce activities for the villagers in the island.
+The town of Argostoli on the narrow Fanari peninsula projecting out from Argostoli Gulf was the nerve center for all trade and commerce activities for the villagers in the island.
 But the inlet separated Argostoli from mainland Kefalonia unless you are traveling south and therefore, made it compulsory to travel around the perimeter of the 5 km long inlet.

 The British governors saw a strong local opposition when they drew plans to link the two sides of the inlet at its narrowest part by building a wooden bridge from the southern harbor side of Argostoli to Drapano, a small village 950 meters across the water.
 The to-be-solved transportation problems of the villagers allayed their fears about possible invasions and the De Bosset Bridge was completed in two weeks.
 The little strength of the bridge called for its remodeling in the year 1842.
 Baron Everton gave the bridge a new appearance and rebuilt it with stone using materials from the Metela hill.